|Specsavers County Championship Division One, Ageas Bowl (day four):|

 |Hampshire (12 pts) drew with Warwickshire (9 pts)|

-Hain, who followed his first-innings 129 not out with 104, kept them in the game by sharing 120 with Ben Mike (72).
+Hain, who followed his first-innings ton with 104, kept them in the game in a 120-run stand with Ben Mike (72).

-Even after both fell Hampshire looked strong favourites, but Jeetan Patel (70 not out) guided the visitors to stumps.
+After both fell Hampshire looked strong favourites, but skipper Jeetan Patel (70 not out) guided his side to safety.